 Wake the GSL artists Mistu Salmon and Valene MC share their work.
 An economist who challenges the Idea of selling public lands for housing.
 Plus, Food Justice Coalition debuts prepared meals to make healthy food available for everyone — independent of income, skin color or zip code.

-Jeanette Padilla Vega of Food Justice Coalition is back to talk about the launch of prepared meals that help fight hunger in Utah.
-"When you buy a meal, you’re not just nourishing yourself or your family — you’re directly helping us serve another meal to a neighbor in need."
+Jeanette Padilla Vega of Food Justice Coalition is back to talk about the launch of prepared meals for the general public that help fight hunger in Utah.
+"When you buy a meal, you’re not just nourishing yourself or your family — you’re directly helping us serve another meal to a neighbor in need," she says.

 Wake the Great Salt Lake is a temporary public art project to educate and inspire residents and visitors about preventing the decline of the Great Salt Lake.
 RadioACTive passes the mic to two more artists and their projects, including: